-More than 50 delegates from 26 EU cities and regions as well as from 6 cities from Australia, New Zealand, Japan, the Republic of Korea and India met on 7 November 2022 in Brussels to exchange on the implementation of the IURC programme.
+More than 50 delegates from 26 EU cities and regions as well as from 6 cities from Australia (Brisbane), New Zealand (Christchurch), Japan (Nagoya), the Republic of Korea (Sejong) and India (Chennai, Kochi and Pune) met on 7 November 2022 in Brussels to exchange on the implementation of the IURC programme.
 The workshop provided the opportunity for cross-country cooperation among the IURC thematic areas.
 The event was organised the day before the IURC Global Event (see below) and started with an excursion to the Canal Area, Brussels’s largest urban transformation project of the last decade.
 The former industrial district is shifting towards a more sustainable, productive and inclusive territory.

-Participants were then divided in 3 thematic rooms based on the IURC thematic networks:
+Participants were then divided into 3 thematic rooms based on the IURC thematic networks:

 - Circular Economy / Urban Food Systems